What’s New in iOS 13? – Take a Deep Dive

 It’s Now Called ‘Find My’

 Find My Friends and Find My iPhone no longer exist as separate apps in iOS 13.
 Instead, Apple has combined them into a single app called ‘Find My’.
-As the name indicates, it allows you to keep track of both your friends and the iPhone.
+As the name indicates, it allows you to keep track of both your friends and iPhone.
 The UI of Find My is simple and allows for easy switching between finding your friends and locating your iPhone.

 Swipe Away to Type Away